Philtrum: Variation

 A flattened or smooth philtrum may be a symptom of fetal alcohol syndrome or Prader–Willi syndrome.

-A study of boys diagnosed with autism spectrum disorders found that a broader than average philtrum is one of a cluster of physical attributes associated with autism.
+A study of boys diagnosed with autism spectrum disorders found that a shorter-than-average philtrum is one of a cluster of facial attributes associated with autism.

 Society and culture

 In Jewish tradition, each embryo has an angel teaching it all of the wisdom in the world while it is in utero.
 The angel lightly taps the infant's upper lip before birth to prevent the infant from revealing the secrets of the universe; the infant then forgets the Torah it has been taught.
 Some believers of the story speculate that this is the cause of the philtrum, but it does not have a basis in traditional Jewish texts.

 In Key Largo (1948), Frank McCloud (Humphrey Bogart) tells a fairy tale, saying that, before birth, the soul knows all the secrets of heaven, but at birth an angel presses a fingertip just above one's lip, which seals us to silence.
 This is also cited in Stephen King's short story "Afterlife".

 In the movie Mr. Nobody, unborn infants are said to have knowledge of all past and future events.
 As an unborn infant is about to be sent to its mother, the "Angels of Oblivion" lightly tap its upper lip, whereupon the unborn infant forgets everything it knows.
 The movie follows the life story of an infant whose lip had not been tapped.

 In the book Prince Ombra by Roderick MacLeish, the "cleft on our upper lips" is attributed to being hushed by a "cavern angel" just before we are born.

 In Philippine mythology, the enchanted creature diwata (or encantado) has smooth skin, with no wrinkles even at the joints, and no philtrum.

 In Les Misérables by Victor Hugo, as translated by Isabel F. Hapgood, Fantine's philtrum is described thus, "in the very characteristic interval which separates the base of the nose from the upper lip, she had that imperceptible and charming fold, a mysterious sign of chastity, which makes Barberousse fall in love with a Diana found in the treasures of Iconia."
 Book Third—In The Year 1817, Chapter III—Four And Four.

 In Icelandic folklore, the huldufólk, or elfin "hidden people", may appear as normal humans but have a physical characteristic making them different: they have a convex rather than concave philtrum.

 The Orang bunian, "elves" or "hidden people" from Southeast Asian folklore also have similar physical characteristics where they lack a philtrum.